lidiamayor/lidiamayor/README.md

 </div>

 I'm always excited to collaborate on new projects or explore opportunities, so feel free to reach out!

+## 🌟 Projects

+- **[Delivery Data Analysis](https://github.com/lidiamayor/delivery-study-sql-minproject)**: A project analyzing delivery company data using SQL and Python.
+- **[Streamlit app for Wine Consumption Analysis](https://github.com/lidiamayor/marketing-study-project-streamlit)**: An interactive Stremlit app for a marketing analysis for a wine company.
+- **[Wine Consumption Analysis](https://github.com/lidiamayor/marketing-study-project)**: A marketing analysis for a wine company.

 ## ⚙️ My stats